randall-coding/ChiefOnboarding/tutorial.md

 ## Setup ChiefOnBoarding
 - First we create the admin account
+  -  Fill in the form on the first page
-- Next we login
+- Next we are redirected to the login page to login
 - Add new hire
+  - On the New Hires dashboard page
-  - Click "+Add" button on the New hires page
+  - Click "+Add" button
   - Fill in the new hire form
 - Add new tasks
+  - On the Tasks dashboard page
-  - Click "+Add" button on the Tasks page
+  - Click "+Add" button
   - Fill in the new task form
-- Set up email integration (see SMTP Setup)
+- Set up email integration (see SMTP Setup below)

 ### SMTP Setup
-To setup your email integrtion for ChiefOnboarding, make sure you add all the optional email values in your secret file (see instructions [above](#setup_server)).
+To setup your email integrtion for ChiefOnboarding, make sure you add all the optional email values in your secret file (see instructions [above](/#setup_server)).
 For more information see the email setup [documentation](https://github.com/chiefonboarding/ChiefOnboarding/blob/master/docs/Deployment.md#email).

 ## Conclusion
 That's it!
 It's just that easy to get up and running with your own onboarding server.